If you own small mammals you know that sometimes it’s difficult to find them the right food.

 So what happens if your local store doesn’t have any hamster food?
 Are there any substitutes?
-Can you feed them human foods?
+Can you feed your hamster human foods?
 Can you substitute for Guinea Pig Food?

 Is Feeding A Hamster Guinea Pig Food Safe?